masagrator/SaltyNX/README.md

 It is required to have FW installed at least 10.0.0 version

-No technical support for:
+No technical support for anything else than stock Atmosphere.
-- Atmosphere forks
-- SX OS
-- Kosmos
-- ReinX

 Known issues:
 - Instability with some homebrews and sysmodules (like emuiibo),